 5. Cook A Meal At Home

 Processed and packaged foods and eating out have become an integral part of our life.
 They are not great for health though.
 Cooking at home is a great opportunity to have fun, bond with family, get up close and personal with the food we eat and of course, packed with healthy nutrition.
-Here are 5 tips to get you started with home cooking.

 6. Get Off The Internet